f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 - GotM - Indicates when a marker is detected.
 For WWVB only.

 As an example of how this can be used, we can plot the MagSq as X and the calculated TH as Y, which can help to set the value of the
-TH setting to an approproate level.
+TH setting to an appropriate level.

 ![Radio clock plugin GUI](../../../doc/img/RadioClock_waveforms.png)